Frequently Asked Questions

 Absolutely.
 Every Conduit customer gets a dedicated SLA, with options up to <1-hour response times and direct access to our engineering team.
 Beyond technical support, we partner strategically to optimize your chain, advise on integrations, fine-tune your GTM strategy, and ensure your long-term success.
 Learn more about our support plans.

-What’s the difference between a public and private rollup?
+What’s the difference between a discoverable and hidden chain?

-When your rollup is set as public it’s discoverable in the Conduit app.
-This means that it’s published on pages such as Browse rollups and Nodes, which anyone with a Conduit account outside of your organization can access.
-Also, a public URL is generated for your rollup where its network information and tooling can be found.
+When your chain is set as discoverable it’s displayed in the Conduit app to other users.
+This means that it’s published on pages such as Nodes, which anyone with a Conduit account outside of your organization can access.
+Also, a public URL is generated for your chain where its network information and tooling can be found.

-All rollups are set as private by default.
-Private rollups are not discoverable or visible anywhere in the Conduit app except to your own organization.
+All chains are set as hidden by default.
+Hidden rollups are not discoverable or visible anywhere in the Conduit app except to your own organization.
 However, it still remains a live, publicly viewable blockchain.

-Since rollup deployment is permissionless and their names, icons, or IDs aren’t always unique, we’ve introduced a small feature in the UI which we call verification.
-All that means is that we have manually verified the rollup and its owner are authentic.
-Anyone can request us to verify their rollup by submitting a request.
-We typically only verify popular chains in an effort to protect people from malicious rollups imitating legitimate rollups (we’ve yet to see this happen but verification is there as a precaution).
+Since chain deployment is permissionless and their names, icons, or IDs aren’t always unique, we’ve introduced a small feature in the UI which we call verification.
+All that means is that we have manually verified the chain and its owner are authentic.
+Anyone can request us to verify their chain by submitting a request.
+We typically only verify popular chains in an effort to protect people from malicious chains imitating legitimate chains (we’ve yet to see this happen but verification is there as a precaution).

 How do I cancel a testnet or mainnet subscription plan?